stellarway/stellarway.github.io/README.md

 # stellarway.github.io
-This page is for introducing myself.
-Come and discover stellarway to your desired destination🌟
+This page is for introducing stellarway.
+Come and get a stellar way to your desired destination🌟